 Earl Grey, a mixture of black tea and bergamot, is among the most familiar international teas.
-A beloved British tea variety, it sets itself apart with its outstanding chocolatey and citrusy taste, making it a popular choice for evening and morning tea rituals.
-The name of Earl Grey tea is associated with Charles Grey, 2nd Earl Grey, who acted as the British Prime Minister in the 1830s, In British culture, it is a custom to add sugar and milk to this tea.
+A beloved British tea variety, it sets itself apart with its outstanding citrusy taste, making it a popular choice for evening and morning tea rituals.
+The name of Earl Grey tea is associated with Charles Grey, 2nd Earl Grey, who acted as the British Prime Minister in the 1830s.
+In British culture, it is a custom to add milk to this tea.
 Americans enjoy it with a touch of sugar and a lemon slice.
 Besides its rich flavor, this tea is believed to have antidepressant and antiseptic properties, turning it into more than just a pleasing brew.

 You can also try a London Fog if you’d like your earl grey to be even richer in flavor.
 Originating in Canada in the 1990s, this drink has become a beloved alternative to coffee in the Great White North.
 Simply add a pump of vanilla syrup and frothed milk to your regular earl grey tea, and you’ll have a delicious tea latte.